 Drone use causes noise pollution, disturbs wildlife, and can invade the privacy of other park users.
 It may also disrupt emergency activities, putting wildlife, park visitors, and BC Parks staff at significant additional risk.

-If you do obtain permission to fly a drone, you are still required to keep it away from wildlife and other visitors.
+If you do get permission to fly a drone, you are still required to keep it away from wildlife and other visitors.
 You must also be ready to show BC Parks staff proof of permission whenever flying a drone in any park.